Pearson BTEC Level 5 HND in Computing (RQF)

 - Computer Systems Architecture

 - Website Design & Development.

-In the second year students develop a broad knowledge and awareness of key aspects of the computing sector at Level 5 through 2 core units (mandatory), which include one unit assessed by a Pearson-set assignment.
+Second Year In the second year students develop a broad knowledge and awareness of key aspects of the computing sector at Level 5 through 2 core units (mandatory), which include one unit assessed by a Pearson-set assignment.
+The units are:

 - Computing Research Project (Pearson-set)